How can you set up research data management from the start?

 A practical costing tool is available from the UK Data Archive.
 Based on this costing tool, Utrecht University has developed a guide to calculate the costs of data management.
 You can use those guides as well to estimate the costs needed specifically for RDM.

-Most material costs of the storage solutions offered by the VU are covered centrally (up to 500 GB), but if you need to specify the costs for your project, look at the 🔒 Research & Archiving Storage Cost Model
+Most material costs of the storage solutions offered by VU Amsterdam are covered centrally (up to 500 GB), but if you need to specify the costs for your project, look at the 🔒 Research & Archiving Storage Cost Model

 Examples to put in a data management plan: